fhxz2hbyb2-del/Final_Project_Group3/README.md

 ### Final Group Project – Group 3
 <sup> Christina, Felipe, Lise Maartje </sup>

 In this repositoy, you will find our final version of the project for the course Collecting Data.
 We aim to investigate how gender and language shape representation on Wikipedia.
-We focus on focusing on biographical articles of twentieth-century writers from **Chile**, **Greece**, and the **Netherlands**.
+We focus on biographical articles of twentieth-century writers from **Chile**, **Greece**, and the **Netherlands**.

 <img width="402" height="280" alt="image" src="https://github.com/user-attachments/assets/9a0bd26c-6a73-404b-bf32-f928f9f8b9d0"/>